-With their guns pointed at the respondent and the rest of the group, the officers ordered them to get on their knees.
+Reportedly with their guns pointed at the respondent and the rest of the group, the officers ordered them to get on their knees.
 They then ordered the group to undress and proceeded to search them for their phones.
 They took all phones from them as well as money and the rest of their belongings.

-Towards the end of the third day, some officers wearing the same clothes as the previous one ordered all of the detainees to embark on a big, dark blue bus with metal grids covering the windows.
+Towards the end of the third day, some officers wearing the same clothes as the previous ones ordered all of the detainees to embark on a big, dark blue bus with metal grids covering the windows.
 This description matches the busses routinely used by the Greek police.
 The driving is described by the respondents as very fast and reckless and lasted for approximately an hour again but the respondent is very unsure, saying he had lost any feeling for time due to his dehydration.
-All of the 80 people were crammed into this bus, and the respondent describes that it was so crowded that breathing was hard.
+Reportedly, all of the 80 people were crammed into this bus, and the respondent describes that it was so crowded that breathing was hard.

 A boat had already been prepared.
 It was not very big, but the officers ordered 30 people at once to embark it.
-It started sinking after having made it only approximately 3m into the river.
-The officers therefore ordered the respondent and others to jump into the water, at gunpoint.
+It started sinking after having made it only approximately 3 metres into the river.
+The officers therefore reportedly ordered the respondent and others to jump into the water, at gunpoint.
 Some of the group members were not able to swim, and the respondent saw them disappear in the river.

 The first village the group encountered after their pushback was Kurdu Köyu.